LLTommy/pagesPlayground/introduction.md

 #### Other clinical data standards
 There are many other clinical standards for observation-based clinical data besides the three standards mentioned above as these are the most common ones.
 Examples for other standards include openEHR and i2b2/tranSMART.
 One can find other relevant standards at FAIRsharing, but please note as different studies could be reported in different formats, it is important to handle this diversity by creating connectors between standards and integration methodologies.

+## How the principles FAIR can bring value to Clinical data
+### Realising value for clinical trial data
+### Realising value from Real World Data